-Dr. MacGregor was succeeded by Mr. George William Somerville (1951), Mr. Daniel Ross McPherson (April 1952), Dr. H. M. O. Lester (July 1952), Dr. Rober Erskine Anderson (1954), the last British to hold the District Commissioner post, served until 1956.
+Dr. MacGregor was succeeded by Mr. George William Somerville (1951), Mr. Daniel Ross McPherson (April 1952), Dr. H. M. O. Lester (July 1952) and Dr. Robert Erskine Anderson (1954) who was the last Britisher to hold the District Commissioner post, served until 1956.
 Dr. Chang Hoey Chan, who was acting SJAB Malaya District Commissioner during 1956-57 transition, officially assumed the post in 1957.

 Before Malaya gained its independence, much work was done by the organisation to prepare itself for the new challenges ahead.
 The senior officers from London Headquarters such as Countess Mountbatten, SJAB Overseas Superintendent-in-Chief, Ms. Ivy Richer and Ms. Irene Checkley (both Federal Organisers) traveled frequently throughout Malaya and North Borneo to help the Brigade and Association with their future developments.